3dct/open_iA-superbuild/README.md

 ## open\_iA Superbuild

 This document provides the currently simplest way of setting up a build environment for [open\_iA](https://github.com/3dct/open_iA).
 The build steps here were tested on Ubuntu 18.04.1 and 18.10, as well as on Windows 10.
 They might or might not work on other distributions and operating systems.
 Please let us know of your experience [in the issue tracker](https://github.com/3dct/open_iA-superbuild/issues).
-In case of problems, make sure to check the troubleshooting section below.
+In case of problems, make sure to check the [Troubleshooting section](#Troubleshooting) below.

 ## Build steps